Geoscience (GEOS)

 Add Consent: Instructor Consent

-GEOS 436 FIELD EXCAVATION & PROCEDURES1-3 Credits
+GEOS 436 FIELD EXCAVATION AND PROCEDURES1-3 Credits

 A summer workshop designed to give the student field experience in the development of paleontological sites.